natalia-buzkova/english-for-designers/05-storytelling/index.md

 2 March 2024, Bratislava

-Download the slides // to be added
+Download the [slides](assets/slides.pdf) to be added

-See the process // to be added
+See the [process](process.md) // to be added

 Hello, I'm Natália.
 I am going to tell you a little something about myself and why I am the way I am.
 Hopefully, you will learn something about yourself too.

 ### Enjoy!

 Growing up, I was all over the place.
 Everywhere I was, you could hear me from far far away.
 I didn’t even try to keep it down.
 I did not have many friends in my age.
 I loved times when I could be with people older than me, listen and analyse them.

 (* And I loved how they talked about me being so mature for my age.*)

 I spent most of my time with my family, including my brother and my other six cousins.
 Being younger, I always looked up for my brother and spending time with him made me feel *special*.

 I take it as I was supposed to be the calm and organized one, as only girl in the family...

 Later, it got to me.

 I became the most organized person you could ever imagine.
 School was never a problem for me, somehow, I managed to create a schedule in my head.
 That way, I always had everything done in at least one week advance.
 I strived to be *perfect*.

-With this setting in my head, I decided to leave elementary school a year earlier and enrolled myself in bilingual gymnasium in the capital city, Bratislava.
+With this setting in my head, I decided to leave elementary school a year earlier and enrolled myself in bilingual gymnasium in the capital city of Slovakia, Bratislava.
+It is not that far, but it was a huge step out of the comfort zone for me.
 I thought I was invincible, and nothing could stop me.

 Oh and also I was the *only one* from the whole family going to bilingual school.